ahmedarif193/ymir-project/README.md

-Lightweight Daemon to Manage LXC Containers in OpenWRT with TR157 Specifications
+Lightweight Daemon to Manage LXC Containers in OpenWRT

-This project is a lightweight daemon written in C++ that is designed to manage LXC containers in OpenWRT with TR157 specifications.
-The daemon uses pipes as IPC to communicate between the daemon and the LXC containers.

-Contributing:

-If you want to contribute to this project, you can fork the repository and submit a pull request with your changes.
-Please make sure that your changes follow the coding style of the project and that you have thoroughly tested your changes before submitting a pull request.
+LXCD is a project that provides a lightweight daemon written in C++ to efficiently manage Linux Containers (LXC) on embedded devices.
+It is fully compliant with the TR157 specifications, ensuring that it operates optimally in such systems.
+Similar to LXD, LXCD utilizes a REST API to interact with containers, enabling users to easily create, start, stop, and manage container resources.
+The REST API provides a user-friendly interface, which can be accessed by any client that supports HTTP, allowing remote management and monitoring of containers.
+LXCD is an ideal choice for developers and system administrators who seek a lightweight and powerful tool for managing LXC containers in embedded devices.

 License: